vwala/docs/content/influencer/getting-started.md

 What is an influencer?
 ----------------------

-An influencer (also known as an affiliate or referrer) is a person who promotes a brand(s) to their audience and affects the audience's purchasing decisions.
+An influencer (also known as an affiliate or referrer) is a person who promotes a brand to their audience and affects the audience's purchasing decisions.
 An influencer is able to do this through their authority, knowledge or relationship with their audience.

 Being an influencer can be rewarding.
 If you refer someone to a store and they then make a purchase, you will be paid a sales commission by the store.
 The sales commission will be a % of the total order value (minus any customer discounts, shipping and taxes)